Ecwid/ecwid-api-docs/includes/_payment_api.md

 handlingFee | \<*HandlingFeeInfo*\> | Handling fee details additionalInfo | Map\<*string,string*\> | Additional order information if any
 paymentParams | Map\<*string,string*\> |  Additional payment parameters entered by customer on checkout, e.g. `PO number` in "Purchase order" payments hidden | boolean | Determines if the order is hidden (removed from the list).
-Applies to unsfinished orders only.
+Applies to unsfinished orders only extraFields | \<*ExtraFieldsInfo*\> | Additional optional information about order.
+Total storage of extra fields cannot exceed 8Kb.
+See [Order extra fields](#order-extra-fields)

 #### OrderItem